google/copybara/docs/reference.md

 <a id="gerrit_api_obj.post_review" aria-hidden="true"></a>
 ### gerrit_api_obj.post_review

-Post a label to a Gerrit change for a particular revision.
-The label will be authored by the user running the tool, or the role account if running in the service.
+Post a review to a Gerrit change for a particular revision.
+The review will be authored by the user running the tool, or the role account if running in the service.

 `gerritapi.ReviewResult gerrit_api_obj.post_review(change_id, revision_id, review_input)`